 Access charge: 80 pesos

 The pre-Hispanic peoples recognized the city of Xochicalco as one of the most important and ancestral places in Central Mexico.
-Xochicalco means "in the place of the house of flowers", a name that referred to the complex decoration of the temple currently known as the Pyramid of the Plumed Serpents.
-The place and its architecture have prompted the fantasy of travelers and archaeologists for 250 years.
-Xochicalco was the first Mexican archeological site systematically explored; In 1777 and 1784 it was drawn and described by Francisco Alzate y Ramírez.
-It was a center of constant scientific exploration, carried out by luminaries of Mexican archeology.
-The importance of Xochicalco was recognized from very early times and is one of the first archaeological protected areas of Mexico, since 1929, to keep its buildings and architecture safe from the peasant invasions that followed as sequels of the Mexican Revolution.
+Xochicalco means "in the place of the flower house", a name that referred to the complex decoration of the temple currently known as the Feathered Serpent Pyramid.
+The place and its architecture have incited the fantasy of travelers and archaeologists for 250 years.
+Xochicalco was the first Mexican archaeological site systematically explored; in 1777 and 1784 it was drawn and described by Francisco Alzate y Ramírez.
+It was a center of constant scientific explorations, carried out by luminaries of Mexican archeology.
+The importance of Xochicalco was recognized from very early times and it is one of the first protected archaeological zones in Mexico, since 1929, to keep its buildings and architecture safe from the peasant invasions that followed as consequences of the Mexican Revolution.

-Xochicalco is one of the most attractive archeological sites in Central Mexico.
+Xochicalco is one of the most attractive archaeological sites in Central Mexico.
 It occupies the top of several hills near the town of Miacatlán, 16 km southwest of Cuernavaca, Morelos.
 The site dates from the Epiclassic (AD 600-900), a hectic period in Central Mexico.
-During the Epiclassic there is the emergence of multiple independent city-states; the peoples of various regions of Central Mexico maintained that organization until the arrival of the Spaniards.
-These societies shared a fundamental characteristic: they were military and competitive societies whose ideological and organizational principles can be considered antecedents of the cultures that happened to them, the Toltec and the Mexica.
+During the Epiclassic the emergence of multiple independent city-states occurs; the peoples of various regions of Central Mexico maintained that organization until the arrival of the Spanish.
+These societies shared a fundamental characteristic: they were military and competitive societies whose ideological and organizational principles can be considered antecedents of the cultures that succeeded them, the Toltec and the Mexica.

-The city was erected according to a complex plan at the top of an elevation of approximately 130 m with a maximum length of 4 km.
-During that time it must have been the most populated locality in Central America.
+The city was erected according to a complex plan on top of an elevation of approximately 130 m with a maximum extension of 4 km.
+During that time it must have been the most populated town in Central America.
 Through terraces, walls, fortifications and platforms, the builders managed to give the hill the shape of a pyramid.
-There was also an ingenious drainage system, numerous water storage tanks and large silos for corn and other supplies.
+There was also an ingenious drainage system, numerous cisterns for water storage, and large silos for corn and other provisions.
 The most luxurious residential areas and religious centers were located at the top of the site, and probably had restricted access.
-The most modest housing was on the lower terraces, which explains a strict social division.
+The most modest house was on the lower terraces, which explains a strict social division.

-In the sixteenth century, the Franciscan monk Bernardino de Sahagún refers in his texts to a building near Cuauhnáhuac (Cuernavaca) with the name of Xochicalco, but this does not mean that the place itself had that name.
-The Nahuatl word is composed of xóchi (tl) = flower, lime (li) = house and the locative -co, which would mean "in the house of flowers".
-However, in the archeological site a glyph was found that could be considered as an indicator of the name of the place.
+In the 16th century, the Franciscan monk Bernardino de Sahagún refers in his texts to a building near Cuauhnáhuac (Cuernavaca) with the name of Xochicalco, but this does not mean that the place itself had that name.
+The Nahuatl word is made up of xóchi (tl) = flower, cal (li) = house and the locative -co, which would mean "in the flower house".
+However, a glyph was found at the archaeological site that could be considered as an indicator of the name of the place.
 A figure of a staircase encloses the head of a Guajolote, from which it was concluded that the original name of the place could have been Totolhuacalco: "where the birds are trapped".

-As in other places in Mesoamerica, two main deities were worshiped in Xochicalco: that of the earth and that of water and wind.
-Their original names are not known, but it is clear that they correspond to gods that were later called Feathered Serpent and Tlaloc.
-The most revered god was Tlaloc.
+As in other places in Mesoamerica, two main deities were worshiped in Xochicalco: that of the earth and that of the water and the wind.
+Their original names are not known, but it is clear that they correspond to gods that were later named Feathered Serpent and Tlaloc.
+The most revered god was Tláloc.
 Their ceremonies took place in the largest squares and in the most important pyramids.
-The feathered serpent was probably an elite deity, since most of its representations and sanctuaries were in the upper part of the city.
+The feathered serpent was probably an elite deity, as most of its representations and shrines were in the upper part of the city.

 A large number of the monuments and sculptures that were left at the end of Xochicalco, were covered with stucco, to erase the previous references.
-A new divinity also appears, represented as a figure that emerges from the jaws of a feathered serpent, which would later become Quetzalcoatl , the wise god, transmitter of culture, and who sacrificed for humanity.
+A new divinity also appears, represented as a figure emerging from the jaws of a feathered serpent, who would later become Quetzalcoatl , the wise god, transmitter of culture, and who sacrificed himself for humanity.

-Xochicalco is known primarily for its Feathered Serpent Pyramid, the emblematic building of this archeological site.
+Xochicalco is mainly known for its Feathered Serpent Pyramid, the emblematic building of this archaeological site.